ospencer/vue-oxford/README.md

 # vue-oxford

-A component that renders components in a comma-separated list, with an Oxford comma.
+A Vue component that renders components in a comma-separated list, with an Oxford comma.

 ## Installation